-Operational Implementation of an Asset Management Plan — Del-Co Water, Delaware —April 17, 2019
+Operational Implementation of an Asset Management Plan for Valves — Aurora — May 31, 2019

-How to implement a new AM program with BMP’s, written SOP’s, regular condition assessments.
-Learn how that information can prioritize your maintenance.
-Discuss ways to track and record all of it.
-We’ll break up the day with an outdoor demonstration or two.
-4 Operator contact hours expected.
+Don' t miss out on this opportunity to learn how to implement a new Asset Management Program for valves with BMP’s, written SOP’s, and regular condition assessments.
+Prioritize your maintenance, discuss ways to track and record all of it.
+We will break up the day with an outdoor demonstration or two.

 Webinar Series for Local Officials

 These instructor-led webinars are offered in three-part or four-part series, enabling busy local officials training opportunities that fit their schedules.

 Download a brochure about the RCAP Webinar Series for local officials to share with management and decision-makers in your organization!

 Online Self-paced Trainings

 Ohio RCAP is please to make available online training for the comfort of your home or office through the Ohio EPA 360 Water Site.
 Courses are self-paced; you can stop at any time and resume when you are ready.
 Topics include asset management, financial management and utility management.
 Courses are approved for Ohio EPA operator contact hours.
 First-time site users will be asked to register with the site.

 For questions, call GLCAP/Ohio RCAP's program assistant at 1-800-775-9767, or Rural Development Specialist Tom Fishbaugh at 419-332-2032.